VakhoKontridze/VComponents/README.md

 }
 ```

-### State
+### States

 States in components are represented as enums.
-State can be passed as parameter to initializer, must most default to `enabled`.
+They can be passed as a parameter to initializers, must most default to `enabled`.

-Some components contain a special state `disabled`, which unlike `SwiftUI`'s `.disabled` modifier, renders correct colors in component.
+Some enums contain a special state `disabled`, which unlike `SwiftUI`'s `.disabled()` modifier, renders correct colors in component based on a model object.

-Some state enum can also contain additional states, such as `focused` for `VBaseTextField` and `VTextField`.
+Some enums also contain additional cases, such as `focused` for `VBaseTextField` and `VTextField`.

 **Not Preferred**: